 Is it bad to drink infused water?

-No home remedy is without risks, but infused water is almost free of worry.
+No. Most home remedies are without risks, but infused water is almost free of worry.

-Consuming excessive amounts of infused water made with more potent ingredients, like ginger or acidic citrus may, in extreme cases, generate laxative effects, gas, or acid mouthburn.
+Consuming excessive amounts of infused water made with more potent ingredients, like ginger or acidic citrus, may, in extreme cases, generate laxative effects, gas, or acid mouthburn.
 If such issues arise, Urolithin A supplements have the potential to aid in supporting digestion & promoting recovery.

 Again, this is unlikely for regular use.
 As with anything, balance is required.